kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 ### batch_size
 	int batch_size;
-Size of the small samples of randomly chosen training inputs from the test data file
+Size of the small samples of randomly chosen training inputs from the test data file.
+Provided, the sample size should be large enough to speedup the learning process of the network.

 ### epochs
 	int epochs;
 A hyperparameter that denotes the number of times the samples of finite size needs to be chosen randomly, such that the training inputs are exhausted.
+This number is usually provided by the user rather than a randomly selected value by the learning algorithm.

 ### layer_sizes
 	vector<int> layer_sizes;
-Records the size of every layer in the network
+Records the size of every layer in the network, once given a source by the user.
+Every required matrix gets its size using this parameter.

 ### num_Layers
 	int num_Layers;
-Stores information about the depth of the network
+Stores information about the depth of the network.
+This helps in randomly accessing any particular layer in tbe network.

 ### num_correct_output
 	int num_correct_output;
+A

 ### weights
 	vector<matrix> weights;